radziko/colo_mlops/reports/README.md

 >
 > Answer:

-Debugging depends on who is coding.
-One of use used the one in PyCharm, another one of us used VSCode's debugger, and at one point we used PDB as well.
+Debugging depends on which member of the group is coding, as we all prefer different IDE's and are using different operating systems.
+One of us used the debugger in PyCharm, another one of us used VSCode's debugger, and others were using PDB directly.
+Of course, in the heat of the moment, periodically we just used a dirty print-statement.
+It happens to the best of us.
-We had a memory leak, so we had to profile at one point, as the training was just slowing down and began aloccating the entire GPU memory.
-We found the leak :)
+At one point, we had to use profiling, as we had a bad memory leak.
+The training just began slowing down heavily, and was allocating all of the GPU video ram.
+We luckily managed to find the leak, and plug it.

 ## Working in the cloud